 Hell has enlarged itself

 It occurred to me to contact an acquaintance.
 Immediately, there was a barrage of whispers shouting in my head.
 The voice was soft and gentle, but persistent that I should not take this course of action.
 Hearing these voices was not the first time, and I had not always got it correct in the past — there are many voices; which one is that of the King?
-I tried to ignore, but would it be to my detriment?
-The will of the A name used for Yahuah. is not always your will; what do you do?
+I tried to ignore it, but would it be to my detriment?
+The will of the Most High is not always your will; what do you do?